Senior Curriculum

 All students are encouraged to engage in extra-curricular sport, whether before school, at lunchtime or after school, which supports them in representing the school, borough, county, region, National and English Schools’ etc. Our facilities enable most clubs to be based on the school premises, in addition to utilising local facilities for athletics, cross country and hockey.

 Religious Education at St Catherine’s is at the centre of the curriculum and school life.
-RE is taught by 3 specialist members of staff in 3 lessons a week for each year group following the requirements set out by the Diocese of Westminster.
-We use a range of methods and resources designed to engage and challenge interests and stimulate discussion leading to well rounded religious literate students who flourish.
-The St Catherine’s curriculum allows our girls to “to reflect spiritually, and think ethically and theologically” (Religious Education Curriculum Directory).
+RE is taught in three lessons a week for each year group following the requirements set out by the Diocese of Westminster.
+Our team of six specialist teachers plan engaging lessons using a range of methods and resources designed to challenge interests and stimulate discussion, helping our girls to become well-rounded empathetic and religiously literate students who flourish.
+The St Catherine’s curriculum allows our girls to “to reflect spiritually, and think ethically and theologically” (Religious Education Directory).
 RE is a core subject with every girl taking RE at GCSE and following a non-examined General RE course in the Sixth Form.
-There is also a very popular A level course offered following the AQA specification of Religious Studies.
+There is also a very popular A Level course offered following the OCR Religious Studies specification .

 KS3

-The KS3 curriculum rigorous.
-It allows the girls to visit a variety of world faiths, providing them with opportunities to expand their own spirituality and develop religious literacy skills.
+The KS3 curriculum is rigorous.
+It allows the girls to visit a variety of world faiths, providing them with opportunities to expand their own spirituality and develop analytical skills by responding to theological concepts rooted in the Catholic tradition.
 All pupils are encouraged to reflect on their own beliefs and grow as individuals, mindful and respectful of the beliefs of others.
-Faith is at the heart of all that we do and teach.
+At KS3 our aim is to foster an environment of dialogue and encounter, while stimulating intellectual curiosity.

 GCSE